Membership vs Subscription: Which Keeps You Paid

 What About Platform Fees?

 Platform fees hit subscription and membership models differently.
 Subscription-heavy platforms like Patreon take 10-12% plus payment processing.
 OnlyFans takes 20%.
 YouTube memberships take 30%.
+And as consumers audit their monthly charges under subscription fatigue, memberships that create genuine community bonds survive cuts that passive content feeds do not.

 Those percentages compound with churn.
 If you are already replacing hundreds of churned subscribers per year, losing 10-20% of each new payment to platform fees makes the treadmill even harder.